debezium/debezium-design-documents/gsoc/yuangLi/YuangLiProposal.md

 ```

 ---
-##### Component 7: MilvusStreamingChangeEventSource
+##### Component 8: MilvusStreamingChangeEventSource
 Responsibility:
 - Implements `StreamingChangeEventSource` to consume the message queue from the offset recorded at the end of the snapshot.
 - Handles DML, DDL, and timetick messages emitted through Milvus MQ.
-- Uses timetick watermarks to order and flush buffered schema changes and data changes before they are emitted through Debezium’s event pipeline.
+- - Buffers events in arrival order. on each `TimeTickEvent(tso)`, flushes all buffered events with `timestamp ≤ tso`.
+DDL events update the schema before any subsequent DML for that collection is dispatched.
 - Supports restart recovery by resuming consumption from the stored MQ position.
 ```java
 public class MilvusStreamingChangeEventSource